International Symposium on Computational Medicine？？November 20-21, 2009, Beijing, China

 Professor Xintian Hu

 After graduation from the University of Science and Technology of China in 1988, he continued his education by enrolling in a graduate program in Kunming Institute of Zoology.
 Two and half years later, under the direction of Professor Jingxia Cai, he received his master’s degree in neuroscience and became a junior faculty in the institute.
 In 1994, he went to Princeton University in the United States to seek higher education.
 Supervised by Dr. Charles Gross，who discovered the world famous“face cell” and is a member of the National Academy of Sciences of the United States, Xintian Hu studied the spatial information processing function in the prefrontal cortex of the monkey.
 Part of the data was published in the Science magazine.
 Having received his PhD degree in 2000, he took a postdoctoral position at Baylor College of Medicine to study the neuro-control mechanisms of movements under the direction of David Sparks, a renowned neuroscientist in eye movement control study.
-In 2005, he was awarded the one hundred persons project of the Chinese Academy of Sciences and took current position at Kunming Institute of Zoology as a full professor.
 Now he continues his research on the brain mechanisms of sensory, movement information processing and their integration.
 Another research direction in his lab is to develope non-human primate models of mental disorders.

 Title: Non human primate models of depression and Parkinson’s diseases